Creeper666/ChangyanAppsBackup/README.md

 * Not only can you analysis them,but also install them on your own android devices.

-## Some repository is familiar to this.Also see:
+## Some repository is similar.
+Also see:
 * https://github.com/xtuiflyzhkt/iflytek_cyzhkt_cr
 * https://github.com/Kirinnana/iflytek-smart-class-app